chullhwan-song/OLD-Deep-Image-Retrieval/README.md

 ## My Experiements

 ##### notify
-* My individual review  is that methods such as multiscale input images, multiple backbone networks, QE, etc. are not practical and are just tricks to increase performance.
+* My individual review  **is that methods such as multiscale input images, multiple backbone networks, QE, etc. are not practical and are just tricks to increase performance**.
 In this experiments, I avoid the above mentioned methods as much as possible, and I will try to achieve SOTA in a way that is as true to the basics as possible.
 * These results show only the best results for each evaluation set(Oxford5k, Paris6k, Holidays) among the results of applying the model generated during training.
 That is, it is not a result of a single model.
 Of course, one model may yield the best results for all evaluation sets.
 * In case of npair loss, normalization is not performed in the last layer.
 The reason was not learned.
 * using tensorflow(tf) and pytorch(pt)
 * P of the gem was fixed at 3.
 In the future, I plan to continue tuning around 3. > [hint](https://github.com/lyakaap/Landmark2019-1st-and-3rd-Place-Solution/issues/7)
 * pytorch gem [1-10][2-2] : Code for reproducing [fintuned-gem](https://github.com/filipradenovic/cnnimageretrieval-pytorch) > Some code modifed
-* [1-11]&[2-3] are results using [fintuned-gem](https://github.com/filipradenovic/cnnimageretrieval-pytorch)'s [trained model]( http://cmp.felk.cvut.cz/cnnimageretrieval/data/networks/retrieval-SfM-120k/rSfM120k-tl-resnet101-gem-w-a155e54.pth)
+* [2] shows results using [fintuned-gem](https://github.com/filipradenovic/cnnimageretrieval-pytorch)'s [trained model]( http://cmp.felk.cvut.cz/cnnimageretrieval/data/networks/retrieval-SfM-120k/rSfM120k-tl-resnet101-gem-w-a155e54.pth)

 ##### update : 2020-04-02  (Currently in progress)